Self-similar rupture of thin films of power-law fluid: Similarity solutions

-In particular, $H(0)$ is estimated from the simulation for each $n$ by finding $h_\mathrm{min}(t)$ at the time $t$ at which $t_0-t = 0.05$, a time chosen to be sufficiently after the effect of the initial condition has decayed, but before numerical error has a large effect.
+In particular, $H(0)$ is estimated from the simulation for each $n$ by computing $h_\mathrm{min}(t)$ at the time $t$ at which $t_0-t = 0.05$, a time chosen to be sufficiently after the effect of the initial condition has decayed, but before numerical error has a significant effect.
 The resulting values, shown as stars in Fig.~\ref{fig:branches}, are seen to correspond to the primary branch of solutions that continues to both $n\to 0$ and $n\to \infty$.
 This branch is the continuation of the stable solution at $n=1$.
 The similarity profiles on this branch at $n=0.5$ and $n=1.5$ are plotted in Figs.~\ref{fig:pdeSimulations}c and d, respectively, in order to show agreement with the numerical simulations at these values.

 To observe the nature of solutions on higher branches, in Fig.~\ref{fig:solsn05} we plot the first four similarity profiles themselves (both $H$ and $Q$) at $n=0.5$.
 The primary branch is also the one shown to agree with the numerical simulations in Fig.~\ref{fig:pdeSimulations}.
 At this value of $n$, higher branches are seen to be oscillatory in $\eta$.
-While oscillations are seen in higher derivatives in the Newtonian case \cite{witelski1999stability}, and play a role in selection of solutions \cite{chapman2013exponential}, for smaller $n$, these oscillations are larger in amplitude and are apparent in the similarity profiles themselves.
+These oscillations have previously been observed in higher derivative terms in the Newtonian case \cite{witelski1999stability} where, in the high branch number (i.e. $H(0)\to 0$) limit, these oscillations may be understood as arising from exponentially small terms that are present on part of the real line due to Stokes' phenomenon.
+These oscillations play a role in the discrete selection of solutions as an appropriate wavelength is required for the boundary conditions to be satisfied \cite{chapman2013exponential}.
+For smaller $n$, these oscillations are larger in amplitude and are apparent in the similarity profiles themselves.

 Of the solution branches that may be found by numerically continuing from the Newtonian solutions at $n=1$, only four branches approach small values of $n$.
 In the regime $n \lesssim 0.2$, the numerical method used to solve \eqref{eq:simodesystem} ceases to converge, indicating the need for a modified system to capture similarity solutions in this regime.
-We describe such a scheme in the next section.
+We describe such a scheme in the next subsection.